 At the time as the substantial risk of forfeiture terminates, the participant will recognize ordinary income to the extent of the excess of the fair market value of the Common Stock on the date the risk of forfeiture terminates over the participant's cost (if any) of such Common Stock.
 Under certain circumstances, however, the participant may make a so-called "Section 83(b) election" to have such excess amount determined and includible in his or her gross income at the time of grant, regardless of any restrictions on subsequent transferability or substantial risks of forfeiture.
-As the value of the Common Stock for federal income tax purposes is determined as of the date it is included in the participant's gross income, such an election may be worthwhile if significant appreciation is expected between the date of grant and the date the restrictions expire or are eliminated.
+As the value of the Common Stock for federal income tax purposes is determined as of the date it is included in the participant's gross income, such an election may be worthwhile if significant appreciation is expected between the date of grant and the date the restrictions expire or are eliminated and if the participant is confident that application of the restrictions will not cause the Common Stock to be forfeited.